Table of Contents

 Epiphone Factory Codes By Number

-If your serial number only contains numbers, here is how to decode it:
+Found yours but realize it only contains numbers?
+Here is how to decode it:

 - 1st & 2nd Digit – Manufacturing year.